 The Alta Via (Trail 1) runs along the ridge above the five villages at 400–600 m, offering panoramic views and almost no queues compared to the Sentiero Azzurro.
 The full Alta Via covers 38 km from Levanto to Portovenere and takes 2 days with an overnight in Volastra or Vernazza.
 Day hikers typically tackle the central section: Vernazza to Corniglia via the ridge (7 km, 3 hrs) gives the finest views without the coastal crowds.

 The trail surface is a mix of loose stone, terraced vineyard paths and exposed ridge, which means footwear matters more than most visitors expect.
 The HOKA Speedgoat 7 handles the mixed terrain well with its Vibram Megagrip outsole.
 If you prefer ankle support on the steeper descents, the Merrell Moab 3 Mid GTX is a proven mid-height boot for this kind of terrain.
 Pair either with Darn Tough Hiker Boot Midweight socks — blister prevention on steep coastal descents is not something to skip.
+For a single day on the ridge you need little more than 1.5 L of water, sun protection and a light layer; a running-style daypack such as the Salomon ADV Skin 12 carries all of that without bouncing on the steep stone staircases.

 Best Day Hike Routes in Cinque Terre 2026